RolandKrummenacher/HOL-ACSwithLocalSTS/HOL.md

 	> **Note:** ACS is able to broker authentication with many different types of identity providers.
 Web IPs such as Windows Live ID, Google, Yahoo and Facebook are all services available on the public internet, defined by the address of their STS (or equivalent), the set of attributes (claims) they share about their users and the authentication protocol they use.

 	> Business IPs, conversely, behaves in a slightly different way.
 Every company will have its own STS address, will share different claims about their users, and so on.
-In ACS you can add multiple business IPs: one of the advantages of ACS is exactly that it can help you to manage many trust relationship without burdening your application code.
+In ACS you can add multiple business IPs: one of the advantages of ACS is exactly that it can help you to manage many trust relationship without burdening your cloud service code.

-	> As of today, the protocol that ACS uses for handing business IPs for web applications is WS-Federation.
+	> As of today, the protocol that ACS uses for handing business IPs for cloud services is WS-Federation.
 On the Windows platform the standard way of exposing an STS is using Active Directory Federation Services 2.0, which is why the "Add" button for adding a business IP is labeled as in Figure 22.
 However any WS-Federation STS should work, even from non-Windows platform (WS-Federation is an open, vendor-independent standard).

 1. Complete the form with the following information: